 To see results, including responses to short answer questions, follow instructions 1-3 above to access My Media via Account in Canvas.
 Find the appropriate video, then click on Actions on the bottom right of the video and select Analytics.

 The Dashboard page contains an overview of the analytics.
-The Quiz Users tab allows for deleting past responses and viewing one person's full quiz results while the Quiz Questions tab organizes all responses together for each question.
+To allow for an unplanned quiz attempt, the Quiz Users tab allows for deleting past responses and viewing one person's full quiz results while the Quiz Questions tab organizes all responses together for each question.
 Instructors can manually change grades in Canvas via Speedgrader or the Grades page to reflect short answer responses if desired.

 NOTE: Kaltura shows results from the last 30 days by default.
 This can be changed in the drop down menu on the top left of the Dashboard analytics screen.